Vladimir Putin's language: Putinisms

-Alluding to Rudyard Kipling's python Kaa, Putin addresses the Russian non-systemic opposition, who, according to him, work for foreign interests: Come to me, Bandar-logs!
+Alluding to Rudyard Kipling's python Kaa, Putin addresses the Russian non-system opposition, who, according to him, work for foreign interests: Come to me, Bandar-logs!

 Putin has produced a number of popular aphorisms and catch-phrases, known as putinisms.
 Many of them were first made during his annual Q&A conferences, where Putin answered questions from journalists and other people in the studio, as well as from Russians throughout the country, who either phoned in or spoke from studios and outdoor sites across Russia.
 Putin is known for his often tough and sharp language.